WhyNotSoftware/whynotsoftware.github.io/_posts/2020-03-10-wnaf-unfnil.md

 ---
 layout: post
-title: Why Not a Function #1: unfnil
+title: "Why Not a Function #1: unfnil"
 ---

     (defn unfnil